Bunch0fAtoms/dbr_eos/README.md

-# dbr_eol
+# Databricks Runtime EOL Monitor - Asset Bundle
 Monitor and alert on DBR at or nearing end of service.

-# Databricks Runtime EOL Monitor - Asset Bundle

 This bundle creates:
 - A notebook-based refresh job (`DBR_Lookup_Table.ipynb`)